 1. ROYAL CANIN French Bulldog Adult Dry Food 6 lb

-- Digestive support: Helps reduce flatulence and stool odor
+- Digestive support: Helps reduce flatulence and stool odor with targeted nutrients

 - Small bag for freshness

-- Supports muscle and skin health
+- Supports skin and digestion

-- Good for trial or rotation
+- Good for diet trials

-- Not suitable for large households
+- Not economical for large dogs

 2. ROYAL CANIN French Bulldog Adult Dry Food 30 lb